National Cartoon Museum

 The National Cartoon Museum was an American museum dedicated to the collection, preservation and exhibition of cartoons, comic strips and animation.
 It was the brainchild of Mort Walker, creator of Beetle Bailey.
+The museum opened in 1974, and went through several name changes, relocations, and temporary closures, before finally closing for good in 2002.

-The museum opened in 1974, went through several name changes, relocations, and temporary closures, before finally closing for good in 2002.
-Originally known as the Museum of Cartoon Art in 1974, the name was changed to the National Cartoon Museum when it moved to Boca Raton, Florida, in 1992.
+Originally known as the Museum of Cartoon Art, the name was changed to the National Cartoon Museum when it moved to Boca Raton, Florida, in 1992.
 In 1996, it became the International Museum of Cartoon Art.

 In June 2008, Walker's collection was merged with the Billy Ireland Cartoon Library & Museum, affiliated with Ohio State University in Columbus, Ohio.